Apillon/apillon-services/docs/debug-and-test.md

 * `Jest Test Current File` - will run test only for currently open test file.

 > Debugger will be automatically attached.

+## Running automatic tests on AWS cloud

+On AWS CoePipeline there is `apillon-services-run-test` pipeline that includes three stages:

+1. Source: Downloads source from git (`test` branch).
+2. Build: Runs Codebuild project for each microservice(lambda) on test environment - Deploys test lambdas
+3. RunTests: Runs codebuild project `apillon-run-tests` - runs predefined command (most of the time to run all tests)

+### Setup codebuild projects